DanySK/slides-2025-formazione-rtt/content/_generator.md

 +++

-title = "Reproducible experiments or didn't happen" description = "The replicability crisis and recipes for self-organizing systems" outputs = ["Reveal"] aliases = [
+title = "Reproducible experiments or didn't happen" description = "The replicability crisis and recipes for FAIR software production" outputs = ["Reveal"]
-    "/guide/"
-]

 +++